coy-humphrey/Simple-FTP/report.markdown

 information as a string over the telnet socket.
 *  `exit` - Used to end the connection.
 The server responds by closing the telnet socket.

-We chose to implement our project in Java, Haskell, and Python using a library called Twisted.
+We chose to implement our project in Java, Haskell, and Python (using a library called Twisted).

 Why choose these languages?
 ---